Connect the client

 };

-We utilize the custom hook we previously created, useQuery, to fetch data in the NewsFeed component.
-We retrieve information about the user, followers, following, and the actual news feed posts:
+to fetch data.
+We retrieve information about the user, followers, those they follow, and the actual news feed posts:

 export default function NewsFeed() {